 Official records show Tom Plasto gained the license of the Green Gate Hotel, on Lane Cove Road, Gordon, from John Waterhouse in 1895.
 He was 37 at the time.

-The three brothers were all born – Reg in 1895, Len in 1896 and Bob in 1900 – while Tom and his second wife, Cecilia hosted the Green Gate Hotel.
+The four Plasto brothers were all born (Frank in 1893, Reg in 1895, Len in 1896, and Bob in 1900) while their parents, Tom and his second wife, Cecilia hosted the Green Gate Hotel.

 From the Green Gate Hotel, Tom went onto host the Steamboat Hotel at Ryde from 1901 to 1916 (Forced to close due to Local Option Polling).
 From there, he hosted the Pier Hotel, Woolwich (1917/18) and the Queens Hotel in Alfred Street, North Sydney, from where he retired as a licensee in 1923.
 However, old Tom’s days as a hotelier were not finished, and in 1927 he and his wife Cecilia became part of the Plasto family consortium that began taking-up head leases on some of Sydney’s most successful pubs.

-Tom’s second wife Cecilia died at the age of 57 in 1929, and the old Irish patriarch also took his last breath at his residence, ‘St Helens’, Francis Street, Bondi in 1936 at the age of 78.
+Tom’s second wife Cecilia died at the age of 57 in 1929, and the old Irish patriarch followed in 1936 at his residence, ‘St Helens’, Francis Street, Bondi at the age of 78.